eepy-goddess/rival_rebels/README.md

 to port the mod to 1.12.2.
 The 1.12.2 port also comes with a feature that the original mod didn't have which was the ability for items in the rival rebels mod to interact with stuff from HBM's nuclear tech mod.
 I used the HBM API to be able to make items interact with the HBM nuclear tech mod.

-__NOTICE: This is an unofficial port.
-I do **NOT** own Rival Rebels or its code!
-All rights legally go to Rodol Phito, the original creator.__
+__NOTICE: This project is discontinued because 1.12.2 is too old, so it's really hard to find support, and the mod won't gain many users if it's on 1.12.2.__